kweku360/Hope-Bible/Readme.md

 ## Ecourage Developer by DONATING

-Hope bible developers need help finacially for more features to be added to this amazing app Please feel free to support this cause bu donating here
+Hope bible developers need help financially for more features to be added to this amazing app Please feel free to support this cause by donating here

 ## Contributing